Democratic Action Party: 2015–2019

-2020–2022 Malaysian political crisis
+Since 2020

-On 24 February 2020, the DAP became the largest party in the Dewan Rakyat for the first time after 11 of the People's Justice Party's 50 MPs resigned during the political crisis.
-UMNO had also lost 16 of its 54 MPs over several months, mostly through defections to Bersatu.
-Though the political crisis resulted in the collapse of the Pakatan Harapan government, it retained its 42 MPs.
+In 2020, the party lost its positions in government as a result of the 2020–2022 Malaysian political crisis, which resulted in the dissolution of the Pakatan Harapan government.
+It also became the largest party in the Dewan Rakyat for the first time, after 11 of the People's Justice Party's 50 MPs resigned.
 However, over the course of the crisis, a number of state assemblymen defected to opposing coalitions.
-On 9 March 2020, Paul Yong and A Sivasubramaniam left the party to join the new Perikatan Nasional state government in Perak.
-The next day on 10 March, DAP expelled Norhizam Hassan Baktee, assemblyman for Pengkalan Batu, over his support for the new Perikatan Nasional government in Melaka.
-The party also expelled Sabah assemblyman Ronnie Loh for his support of Perikatan's attempt to replace Sabah state government led by Shafie Apdal and his Warisan Plus coalition.
+In Perak, Paul Yong and A Sivasubramaniam left the party to join the new Perikatan Nasional state government.
+The party expelled Norhizam Hassan Baktee for supporting the new Perikatan Nasional state government in Melaka, and Ronnie Loh for supporting Perikatan's attempt to replace Sabah chief minister Shafie Apdal.

-Separately, the party's Sarawak vice-chairman and Padungan assemblyman Wong King Wei resigned on 27 July 2020, claiming the party had deviated from its objectives and citing his disillusionment with party leadership.
+Separately, the party's Sarawak vice-chairman and Padungan assemblyman Wong King Wei resigned, claiming the party had deviated from its objectives and citing his disillusionment with party leadership.
 He continued to hold his seat as an independent until his term ended in 2021.